Gandhada Gudi: Soundtrack

 Music for the film and soundtracks were composed by the duo Rajan–Nagendra.

-Reception

 The title song, filmed on Karnataka and Kannada is still popular among the Kannadigas.
 The song can be heard even today on any festival or function in Karnataka.

 Sequel

 The sequel to Gandhada Gudi had Shiva Rajkumar in the role of a forest officer who is posted in the same forest where his father has created a history.
 His character now has to carry his father's mission and protect the forest.
 Many considered the sequel to be a disappointment when compared to the legacy of the original.

 Legacy

-The film which speaks about the preservation of forests inspired other Kannada films – Jayasimha, Mrugalaya and Maasti Gudi.
-Also Gandhada Gudi is the first Indian movie made on the concept of forest conservation.